-LCL injuries are caused by direct force from the side of the knee.
+LCL injuries are caused when there is direct force to the side of the knee.

-The most common signs of an LCL injury are:
+The most common signs of an LCL knee injury are:

 - Pain on the outside of your knee